Sennevleminckx/SCI/README.md

     }
 }
 ```
+Key parameters inside each team’s dictionary:
+- `MTS_size_fulltime`: Number of full-time collaborators.
+- `MTS_size_parttime`: Number of part-time collaborators.
+- `tasks`: List of tasks assigned to the team.
+- `max_tasks_per_collaborator`: Maximum number of tasks a collaborator can work on in a day.
+- `freedom_level` (optional, default=1): Fraction of the day each collaborator can distribute among tasks.
+  - A value of 1 means an even split across tasks.
+  - A lower value (e.g., 0.5) means the primary task consumes more of the workday.

 #### Generating the Schedule
 ```python
 schedule_df = generate_schedule(team_details, seed=42)
 ```
-*note: Due to the random elements in schedule generation, results may vary between runs unless a `seed` is set (seed is optional, Default = None).*
+*Note: Due to the random elements in schedule generation, results may vary between runs unless a `seed` is set (seed is optional, Default = None).*

 #### Understanding the output
 - schedule_df is a pandas DataFrame containing: